By Elizabeth Broomhall

 “We don’t want to see Formula One to come to Bahrain.
 It’s better for them, it’s better for the Bahrainis and it’s better for human rights if they don’t come this year to Bahrain.”

-A spokesperson for BIC was not immediately available for comment.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+A spokesperson for BIC was not immediately available for comment.sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.